hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ###### *4\.
 Sign and aggregate/validate signatures*

 At this point, the participant executing the scheme can start signing, sharing signatures, and validating individual signatures produced by other parties in the scheme.
-Using each `privateShares` owned by the participant, a message can be signed, producing a `TssShareSignature` a.
-Perform signing
+Using each `privateShares` owned by the participant, a message can be signed, producing a `TssShareSignature.`
+a.
+Perform signing:

 ```java
 //Given